| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 minimal truck brakes), for gas and lunch, on our way to Eriez Speedway near Erie, Pa,

 about an hour up the road and an hour closer to home.
+We arrived to join a dozen other teams that were unloaded and

 working on their cars in the pits.
 We had to finish the repairs and reset the front end.